-The power factor of the load is important in planning studies because it impacts the current flow in each transmission Element.
+The load power factor (LPF) is important in planning studies because it impacts the current flow in each transmission Element.
 For example, a 100 MW load causes about 500 amps to flow in a 115 kV line if it is at unity power factor and about 560 amps to flow if it is at 0.90 power factor.
-The larger current flow resulting from a lower power factor causes increased real power and reactive power losses and causes poorer transmission voltages.
-This may result in the need for replacing transmission Elements to increase their ratings, in the need for additional shunt devices such as capacitors or reactors to control voltages, or in a decreased ability to transfer power from one area to another.
+The larger current flow resulting from a lower LPF causes increased real power and reactive power losses and causes poorer transmission voltages.
+This may result in the need for replacing transmission

+Elements to increase their ratings, in the need for additional shunt devices such as capacitors or reactors to control voltages, or in a decreased ability to transfer power from one area to another.